tdnguyen27/predicting-model-for-recipes/README.md

   frameborder="0"
 ></iframe>

 The next plot below shows the probability distribution of calories.
-However, the calories column contains large outliers beyond the 75% percentile of 491.10; therefore, I chose to filter 10% of the outermost outliers of calories.
+However, the calories column contains large outliers; therefore, I chose to filter 10% of the outermost outliers where calories were greater than 750.
 The histogram peaks around **calories = 150** which means that a randomly selected recipe has a high probability of having a calorie value around 150.
-We also note that the histogram is right skewed which means the probability of selecting a recipe with an above average calorie value is lower.
+We also note that the histogram is right skewed which means the probability of selecting a recipe with calories above a 400 value is lower.

 <iframe
   src="assets/distribution_calories.html"